 In order to on-lend the proceeds raised under the EMTN program, the Company signed a finance agreement with Naturgy Energy Group, S.A., formerly named Gas Natural SDG, S.A. dated 26 November 2012, that stipulates the general terms and conditions of the individual loan agreements that will be made between the parties each time the Company issues a bond.
 Each loan agreement will be a mirror loan of the relevant issuance of Notes and the terms and conditions of the Loan Agreement will be identical to the Final Terms of the Issuance of Notes.
-Thus, the loans have the same maturity date as the EMTN issuances to which they are related to, and bear the same nominal interest rate plus 0.25% plus a taxable margin of 0.064316%, in line with the tax ruling.
+Thus, the loans have the same maturity date as the EMTN issuances to which they are related to, and bear the same nominal interest rate plus 0.25% plus a taxable margin, in line with the tax ruling.

-As at 31 December 2018 the nominal value of the intra-group loans related to the EMTN Program are for the Euro denominated loans EUR 6,506,515 thousand (2017 EUR 6,253,915 thousand) and for Norwegian Krone denominated loans NOK 800,000 thousand (EUR 80,416 thousand).
-As at 31 December 2018, the amortized cost of the loans using an effective interest rate is EUR 6,171,251 thousand for the Euro denominated loans and thousand and EUR 80,416 thousand for the Norwegian Krone denominated loans (2017 EUR 6,204,726 thousand and EUR 81,344 thousand respectively).
+As at 31 December 2019 the nominal value of the intra-group loans related to the EMTN Program are for the Euro denominated loans EUR 6,393,100 thousand (2018 EUR 6,506,515 thousand) and for Norwegian Krone denominated loans NOK 800,000 thousand (EUR 81,105 thousand).
+As at 31 December 2019, the amortized cost of the loans using an effective interest rate is EUR 6,278,048 thousand for the Euro denominated loans (2018 EUR 6,171,251 thousand and EUR 80,416 thousand respectively).